RafaGago/mini-async-log/README.md

  - One conditional call overhead for inactive logging levels.
  - Able to strip log levels at compile time (for Release builds).
  - Lazy parameter evaluation (as usual with most logging libraries).
- - No ostreams (a very ugly part of C++: verbose and stateful), just format strings checked at compile time (if the compiler supports it) with type safe values.
+ - No ostreams(*) (a very ugly part of C++: dynamically allocated, verbose and stateful), just format strings checked at compile time (if the compiler supports it) with type safe values.
-   An on-stack ostream adapter is available as a last resort, but its use is more verbose and has more overhead than the format literals.
  - The logger severity threshold can be externally changed outside of the process.
-The IPC mechanism is the simplest, the log worker periodically polls some files when idlíng (if configured to).
+The IPC mechanism is the simplest, the log worker periodically polls some files when idling (if configured to).
  - Fair blocking behaviour (configurable by severity) when the bounded queue is full and the heap queue is disabled.
 The logger smoothly starts to act as a synchronous logger.
-If non-blocking behavior is desired an error is returned instad.
+If non-blocking behavior is desired an error is returned instead.
  - Small, you can actually compile it as a part of your application.

+(*)An on-stack ostream adapter is available as a last resort, but its use is more verbose and has more overhead than the format literals.

 > see this [example](https://github.com/RafaGago/mini-async-log/blob/master/example/overview/main.cpp)
 that more or less showcases all available features.